 - Avoiding early oven opening.

-Opening the oven too soon can cause the pastry shells to collapse.
-Wait at least 20 minutes before opening the door.
+Opening the oven too soon during baking can cause the pastry shells to collapse.
+Let the puffs bake for at least 20 minutes before opening the door to check on doneness.

 Troubleshooting Choux Pastry